coder618/Timeless-Component-Builder/readme.txt

 == Description ==
 This plugin will help developer to build solid component.
-This plugin based on some wordpress core function like : add_filter , meta box , Custom post type, thats why you can consider this plugin is a timeless plugin, because i dont think wordpress going to replace this function in the.
+This plugin based on some wordpress core function like : add_filter , meta box , Custom post type, thats why you can consider this plugin is a timeless plugin, because i dont think WordPress going to replace this function in the feature.

 == Installation ==